-If the trust assets of a particular series of SMBS certificates include Fannie Mae underlying securities or excess yield amounts, you should also carefully consider the additional risk factors related to underlying securities that are found in the Single-Family MBS Prospectus, the Multifamily MBS Prospectus, the Single-Family Mega Prospectus, the Multifamily Mega Prospectus, the Supers Prospectus or the Single-Family REMIC Prospectus, as applicable.
-If the trust assets for a particular series of SMBS certificates include Freddie Mac underlying securities, you should also carefully consider the risk factors that are found in the disclosure documents related to those securities as described above under "DISCLOSURE DOCUMENTS FOR ISSUANCES OF SMBS CERTIFICATES-Prospectuses-Prospectuses for the Trust Assets."
+If the trust assets of a particular series of SMBS certificates include Fannie Mae underlying securities or excess yield amounts, you should also carefully consider the additional risk factors related to underlying securities that are found in the Single-Family MBS Prospectus, the Multifamily MBS Prospectus, the Single-Family Mega Prospectus, the Multifamily MBS Prospectus, as applicable.
+If the trust assets for a particular series of SMBS certificates include Freddie Mac underlying securities, you should also carefully consider the risk factors that are found in the disclosure documents related to those securities as described above under "DISCLOSURE DOCUMENTS FOR ISSUANCES OF SMBS CERTIFICATES- Prospectuses for the Trust Assets."
 In addition, we may disclose additional risk factors associated with a specific series of SMBS certificates in the related prospectus supplement.